Fredkim-labs/virutal-machine/README.md

 <h1> Creating Virtual Machines and Virtual Network </h1>

-This tutorial provides a comprehensive guide to creating resource groups for virtual machines.
+This is a guide for creating Virtual Machines and Virtual Networks.
 We will be using Azure Virtual Machine and Windows Remote Desktop.
-Finally, we’ll perform various network-related tasks using the virtual machines, giving you hands-on experience managing and configuring network activities.
+We will perform network-related tasks using the virtual machines.
+This will give us hands-on experience managing and configuring network activities.

 <h2>Technologies Used</h2>